leofuturer/eDrops3/README.md

 `$ docker pull mysql:8.0`
 `$ docker pull wernight/ngrok:latest`

 Create the following files in `deploy/dev/` to supply environment variables to the containers.
-Ask Danning or Qining for a copy of those files, as they contain sensitive information.
+Ask Leo for a copy of those files, as they contain sensitive information.
 `$ cd deploy/dev/`
 `$ touch backend.env mysql.env ngrok.env`

 Then, go back to the top directory /Edrop-v2.0.0 and initialize the database schema and add seed data:
 `$ cd ../..` (go back to the root directory where all the docker-compose files exist)

 Windows: `$ $env:RESET_DATABASE = 'Yes'; docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d; $env:RESET_DATABASE = ''; docker-compose -f docker-compose.yml -f docker-compose.dev.yml logs -f`

 Mac/Unix: `$ RESET_DATABASE=Yes docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d && docker-compose -f docker-compose.yml -f docker-compose.dev.yml logs -f`

 Note: the first time the MySQL container is created, the database needs to be created, so this command will take around 2-3 minutes.
 Please be patient and wait until you receive the message: